 After the end of each year, the board of directors reviews our actual achievement against the performance objectives and determines the amount of bonuses to be paid under the program as a whole.
-We must achieve at least 90% of the goal for each objective for bonuses to be paid under the program.
-Performance at the 90% level with respect to each objective would result in bonus payouts to the named executive officers at 100% of the named executive officers' individual target bonus opportunity.
+We must achieve at least 80% of the goal for each objective for bonuses to be paid under the program.
+Performance at the 80% level with respect to each objective would result in bonus payouts to the named executive officers at 50% of the named executive officers' individual target bonus opportunity.
+Each incremental 1% of achievement from 80% to 100% of the goal for each objective increases the bonus payouts by 2.5%, such that performance at the 90% level with respect to each objective would result in bonus payouts at 75% of the individual target bonus opportunity and performance at the 100% level with respect to each objective would result in bonus payouts at 100% of the individual target bonus opportunity.